 Until I was about nineteen, I claimed to be an atheist.
 The Bible was then presented to me for the first time by a gentleman from the Way, and it seemed to make sense (also for the first time).
 My fiancé and I began attending Twig fellowship, but we experienced problems when we were about to marry.
 In order for the Way to marry a couple, they must first take $1,000 worth of classes.
 Not having the funds, we were even refused counseling.
-It was during this time that we also disagreed with the hostility the group had toward homosexuality--we just didn't believe that saying "faggot" would minister to anyone, let alone lead them to Christ and inspire life changes.
+It was during this time we also disagreed with the hostility the group had toward homosexuality--we just didn't believe that saying "faggot" would minister to anyone, let alone lead them to Christ and inspire life changes.

 God is now growing us up very rapidly.
 We are growing in Christian maturity, purifying our home, sweeping our hearts clean, and entering into the roles God intended us to lead as a husband and wife.
 His praise is ever on my lips!